Opeth discography

 Åkerfeldt and Lindgren, the two remaining members of the band, asked drummer Martin Lopez and bassist Martín Méndez to join the band, both of whom accepted.
 In 1999, they released the concept album Still Life.
 Steven Wilson joined Opeth in the studio for their fifth album, 2001's Blackwater Park, producing and providing extra backing vocals and instruments.
 The band supported the album with their first worldwide tour.
 After promoting the album, Opeth entered the studio again, recording two albums.
 The first album, Deliverance that was released in 2002, debuted at number 19 on the Top Heatseekers in the United States.
 The second album, Damnation was released a year later, and peaked at number 192 on the Billboard 200.
 Per Wiberg joined the band as a keyboardist and recorded Ghost Reveries, which peaked at number 64 on the Billboard 200.
 Lopez and Lindgren both left Opeth and were replaced by Martin Axenrot and Fredrik Åkesson.
 In 2008, the band released their ninth studio album Watershed, which debuted at number 23 on the Billboard 200 and peaked at the top of the Finnish charts.
 Their tenth studio album Heritage which released in 2011, debuted at number 19 on the Billboard 200, at number 2 on the US Hard Rock Albums and at number 6 on the Rock Albums charts, making it highest-charting record to date.
 The album also peaked at number 22 on the UK Albums chart.

 Joakim Svalberg became the band's new keyboardist in 2011.
 Their 2014 album Pale Communion achieved some of the band's highest international chart placements, reaching number one in Finland and the top five in several other countries.
 Their 2016 album Sorceress reached number 1 in Germany and the top ten in several other countries.
+In 2019 they released their thirteenth album, In Cauda Venenum.

+Soon after, in 2021, and just ahead of their North American tour, it was announced on official channels that Martin Axenrot would be leaving the band due to unspecified "conflict of interests".
+The upcoming tour was filled in by Therions drummer Sami Karpinnen and, in 2022, Finnish drummer Waltteri Väyrynen joined the band permanently.
 Their latest album The Last Will and Testament was released in November 2024.